The Best Dog Parks in Connecticut (2025 Guide)

 Essex Dog Park

 Year-round; daily; 8 a.m.-7 p.m.
-Managed by City of Essex.
-Park is one acre, fenced; dogs may play off-leash.
-Portable bathroom near the entrance.
+Managed by the City of Essex.
+The park is one acre, fenced; dogs may play off-leash.
+There’s a portable bathroom near the entrance.
 Dogs must be licensed and vaccinated.

 Jennings Dog Beach